-The class was over, and Levi ran down from his seat to the stage to meet Jacob.
+Once the class was over, Levi ran down from his seat to meet Jacob at the stage.
 He wasn’t the only one.
 They all had a lot more questions to be answered.

 “That was great.
 Since when are you a professor?”
 Levi asked.